AJ1522/Salifort-Motors-HR-Analytics-Project/README.md

    - The main analysis is in the HR_Analytics_Project.ipynb file
 3. Dataset:
    - Place the dataset (Dataset_HR_Project_Capstone.csv) in the same directory as the notebook.
+4. Run the Notebook:
+   - Use Google Colab or Jupyter Notebook to execute the code